system76/tech-docs/src/models/gaze15/README.md

 ![Gazelle](./img/gaze15.webp)

-The System76 Lemur Pro is a laptop with the following specifications:
+The System76 Gazelle is a laptop with the following specifications:

 - CPU
     - Supports Intel Comet Lake CPUs